-This tutorial outlines the steps to install MongoDB on Debian systems.
-The tutorial uses .deb packages to install.
-While some Debian distributions include their own MongoDB packages, the official MongoDB packages are generally more up to date.
+Use this tutorial to install MongoDB from .deb packages on Debian 7 “Wheezy”.
+While Debian includes its own MongoDB packages, the official MongoDB packages are more up to date.

 You cannot install this package concurrently with the mongodb, mongodb-server, or mongodb-clients packages that your release of Debian may include.